 We detected three rare plant species on the river sides of the levees on Old River; one individual of wolly rose mallow (Hibiscus lasiocarpus) and one individual of brown fox sedge (Carex vulpinoidea) on Bacon Island, Old River, and several Suisun Marsh aster (Symphyotrichum lentum) individuals on Holland Tract and Bacon Island along Old River.
-No rare plants were detected on the Bacon Island side of Connection Slough.
+No rare plants were detected within the project area on the Bacon Island side of Connection Slough, nor in the Alternate Storage Area on Holland Tract.

 A map displaying the locations of the rare plants is provided as Figure 2.
 A complete inventory of all plant species detected is included as Table 1.

-The following four summer-blooming species with a moderate to high potential for occurrence were not detected during our surveys: bristly sedge (Carex comosa), Mason's lilaeopsis (Lilaeopsis masonii), marsh skullcap (Scutellaria galericulata), and sideflowering skullcap (Scutellaria lateriflora).
+The following four spring-blooming species with a moderate to high potential for occurrence were not detected during our surveys: bristly sedge (Carex comosa), Mason's lilaeopsis (Lilaeopsis masonii), marsh skullcap (Scutellaria galericulata), and sideflowering skullcap (Scutellaria lateriflora).
 In relation to delta mudwort, although there are records in the vicinity, mudflat habitats available for this species are absent in the levee areas.
 Absence of such mudflat habitat greatly reduces the likelihood of this species' presence, and it was not observed during the summer rare plant survey.
 Additionally, the nativity of this species is under scrutiny; the Jepson Manual (Hickman 1993) lists it as a non-native.